sorba160/Chatbot/README.md

-# Chatbot there is a bug
+# Chatbot there is ready.
+But the response is not satisfactory.
+We are still working on it